siderolabs/talos/website/content/v1.12/talos-guides/install/cloud-platforms/akamai.md

 [jq](https://stedolan.github.io/jq/) and [talosctl]({{< relref "../../../introduction/quickstart#talosctl" >}}) also needs to be installed

+> *Note*: By default, Akamai virtual machines are created with a boot configuration that results in kernel panic, so after each machine is created, kernel must be switched to "Direct Disk" (included in CLI commands below).
+>
+> Instructions to switch to "Direct Disk" manually via UI: [Linodes](https://cloud.linode.com/linodes) → [*Label*] → Configurations tab → Edit existing configuration → Boot Settings: Select a Kernel → set to "Direct Disk" (reboot is required).

 ### Upload image

 Download the Akamai image `akamai-amd64.raw.gz` from [Image Factory](https://factory.talos.dev/image/376567988ad370138ad8b2698212367b8edcb69b5fd68c80be1f2ec7d603b4ba/{{< release >}}/akamai-amd64.raw.gz).